CatoTH/antragsgruen/README.md

 The API is disabled by default and can be enabled under "Settings" -> "Appearance and components of this site" -> "Enable the REST-API".

 All endpoints of the API are located under `/rest`.
-A OpenAPI-based description of the API can be found at [docs/openapi.yaml](docs/openapi.yaml).
+An OpenAPI-based description of the API can be found at [docs/openapi.yaml](docs/openapi.yaml).
 A [SwaggerUI](https://swagger.io/tools/swagger-ui/)-based viewer of the documentation can be installed by uploading the [swagger_ui](plugins/swagger_ui) plugin to `/plugins/` and adding it to the list of plugins in `config/config.json`.

 ## Testing